Blind Unwrapping of Modulo Reduced Gaussian Vectors: Recovering MSBs from LSBs: Introduction

 Let $\bX_1,\ldots,\bX_n\stackrel{i.i.d.}{\sim}\m{N}(\mathbf{0},\bSigma)$ be $n$ i.i.d. realizations of a zero-mean $K$-dimensional Gaussian random vector with covariance matrix $\bSigma\in\RR^{K\times K}$.
 Let $\bX^*_i$ be the $K$-dimensional vector obtained by reducing each coordinate of $\bX_i$ modulo $\Delta$, for some $\Delta>0$.
 This paper studies the problem of \emph{blindly} reconstructing the original $n$ samples $\{\bX_1,\ldots,\bX_n\}$ from their wrapped counterparts $\{\bX^*_1,\ldots,\bX^*_n\}$, where the term \emph{blind} refers to \emph{without knowing the covariance matrix $\bSigma$}.
 See Figure~\ref{fig:scatter} for an illustration.
 As the modulo operation can be thought of as discarding the most significant bits (MSBs) in the binary representation of each coordinate and keeping only the least significant bits (LSBs), this problem can be alternatively thought of as that of blindly recovering the MSBs of the coordinates from their LSBs.

-Since the modulo operation is not invertible, it should be clear that even in the \emph{informed} case, where $\bSigma$ is known, reconstruction of $\bX$ from $\bX^*$ can never be guaranteed to succeed, and there is always a finite error probability associated with the reconstruction process.
-The error probability in the informed case depends on the interplay between the covariance matrix $\bSigma$ and the modulo size $\Delta$.
+Since the modulo operation is not invertible, it should be clear that even in the \emph{informed} case, where $\bSigma$ is known, reconstruction of $\bX$ from $\bX^*$ can never be guaranteed to succeed, and there is always a finite error probability associated with the reconstruction process.\footnote{\revAdd{In the sequel, we measure the reconstruction error with respect to \emph{exact} recovery - precise details are given in the next section.
+Note that this makes sense, as each measurement $\bX^*$ can correspond to only a discrete set of true signals $\bX$, namely, all the vectors inside the same coset modulo $\Delta$.} } The error probability in the informed case depends on the interplay between the covariance matrix $\bSigma$ and the modulo size $\Delta$.
 As a simple example, consider the one-dimensional case $X\sim\m{N}(0,\sigma^2)$, where the reconstruction that minimizes the error probability is $\hat{X}(X^*)=X^*$, regardless of $\sigma$, and its error probability is large when $\sigma\gg\Delta$.
 For general $K$, previous work~\cite{oe13b,de17,othsw18} have demonstrated that in the informed case, the error probability $\epsilon$ in reconstructing $\bX$ from $\bX^*$ typically depends on the ratio $\frac{\Delta}{|\bSigma|^{1/2K}}$, where $|\bSigma|\triangleq \det(\bSigma)$, rather than on the ratio $\frac{\Delta}{\max_{k\in[K]}\sqrt{\bSigma_{kk}}}$.
 As blind recovery algorithms cannot do better than informed ones, our goal is to develop a blind algorithm that successfully recovers $\{\bX_1,\ldots,\bX_n\}$ from $\{\bX^*_1,\ldots,\bX^*_n\}$ with high probability, whenever $\Delta$ and (the unknown) $\bSigma$ are such that an informed algorithm can achieve a high successful recovery probability.